GeneralMari0/COMP455---Final-Project/README.md

-1. Install Node.js https://nodejs.org/en and Python 3.12 https://www.python.org/downloads/release/python-3127/
+1. Install Node.js https://nodejs.org/en and Python 3.12 https://www.python.org/downloads/release/python-3127/ and git https://git-scm.com/downloads

 2. Open a terminal and type the commands one by one